stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 semantics shifted towards specification rather than testing.

 Haskell offers a strong type system that guarantees code correctness.
-So, why would your ever bother to use BDD in your Haskell projects?
+So, why would you ever bother to use BDD in your Haskell projects?
 Although Haskell does help us with this, when it comes to ensure that the code does what's expected, you're the only one responsible and BDD comes in handy.
-Common uses of BDD are preventing division by zero cases, or ensuring your own instances of monoids, functors, monads, etc., follow the expected rules.
+Common uses of BDD include preventing division by zero cases, or ensuring your own instances of monoids, functors, monads, etc., follow the expected rules.

 ### Hspec

 [Hspec][hspec] is a Haskell library that provides an embedded domain specific language (EDSL) for defining BDD specs.
 A spec is organized in a tree structure defined in terms of `describe` and `it`.

-The `describe` clause shows the name of the function or feature which behavior we are going to specify.
+The `describe` clause shows the name of the function or feature whose behavior we are going to specify.
 This clause can contain multiple `it` clauses that show a textual description of the expected behavior.

 And inside the `it` clauses, we place the expectations.
 Expectations are implementations of the expectancy of a certain behavior, and commonly